weiroll/weiroll/README.md

 ### Input encoding

 Input arguments must be collected from the state and assembled into a valid ABI-encoded string to be passed to the function being called.
-The executor allocates an array large enough to store the input data.
+The vm allocates an array large enough to store the input data.
 Observing the `var` flag on each input argument specifier, it then either copies the value directly from the relevant state index to the input array, or writes out a pointer to the value, and appends the value to the array.
 The result is a valid ABI-encoded byte string.
 The function selector is inserted at the beginning of the input data in this stage.

 ### Call

-Next, the executor calls the target contract with the encoded input data.
-A `delegatecall` is normally used for executor library contracts, meaning the execution takes place in the executor's context rather than the contract's own, and a normal `call` is used for calling out to external contracts directly (like to an `ERC20.transfer` function).
+Next, the vm calls the target contract with the encoded input data.
+A `delegatecall` is normally used for vm library contracts, meaning the execution takes place in the vm's context rather than the contract's own, and a normal `call` is used for calling out to external contracts directly (like to an `ERC20.transfer` function).
 The intention is that users of the executor will themselves `delegatecall` it, meaning that all operations take place in the user's contract's context, or will seem to come directly from a user's contract address for external calls.

 ### Output decoding